Yuelioi/docs-v3/Ue/blueprint/zh/Music Clock/Connect to Wall Clock for Midi.md

 ---
-display_name: Connect to Wall Clock for Midi
+title: Connect to Wall Clock for Midi
 order: 4
 ---
 ## Navigation